SIGPLAN/SIGPLAN.github.io/Resources/Policies/Diversity.md

 Meeting organizers are required to submit their organizing and program committees to the
 [SIGPLAN Vice Chair](mailto:vc_sigplan@acm.org?subject=Program%20Committee%20Approval)
-for approval, in the form of a
-[PC proposal spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx).
+for approval by the Executive Committee, in the form of a [PC proposal spreadsheet](/Resources/Guidelines/sigplan-pc-proposal-template.xlsx).